StrayerRussell/DellWyseUsbImager/README.md

 Currently, this repository contains an 8 GB disk image that can be flashed to a USB drive to turn it into an imager.
 A creation/formatting script is in the works, but has a few more kinks to iron out beforehand.
 The existing disk image comes with a device image on it "WTOS_TX0D_4096_555" which contains a wloader bootloader and Debian disk image for the Wyse 3020 thin client based upon the work in this forum thread (https://forum.doozan.com/read.php?2,134563)

+All items in this repository are provided as is and are to be used at your own risk